jotech/gapseq/docs/usage/medium.md

 - **2nd column** "name": List of compound names
 - **3rd column** "maxFlux": Defines the maximum uptake rate of the compound in `mmol/gDW/hr`

+A list of database-specific compounds is given in the [database section](../database/biochemistry).

 Example: M9-like medium (aerobic) with limited Glucose+Oxygen uptake and virtually unlimited salts/ions.

 ```